tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 In the course of Drupal development, you will likely one day need to alter a contrib or core file.
-Doing so in an organized and responsible way is the key to not breaking your site.
+Doing so in an organized and responsible way is the key to maintainability (aka "not breaking your site").

-**Old way:** Get the patch from D.o, apply it to the module (or core) _and_ add the patch to the repo (preferably in a separate directory so it isn't wiped out in an update), and commit it all.
+**Old way:** Get the patch from D.o, apply it _and_ add the patch to the repo (preferably in a separate directory so it isn't wiped out in an update), and commit it all.
 Then, if the patched component is ever updated, make sure you didn't lose track of the patch, apply it again (hoping it applies cleanly), and commit.
-If you're not using a patch from D.o, but you're instead writing code yourself, you need to make sure you're making patches and applying them this way!
+If you're not using a patch from D.o but instead writing code yourself, you need to make sure you're making patches and applying them this way!
+There is no system in place to ensure developers actually do this but code reviews.

 **New way:** You cannot directly edit core or contrib code, because it will be downloaded anew on each `build`.
 Instead, Aquifer will apply all patches in the